 “I always like to watch things like this and it’s nice to do it around other people who are interested,” she said.

-In the conference room where the hearing was shown, specific moments drew a range of reactions from those who had gathered to watch.
+In the conference room where the hearing was shown, specific moments drew a range of responses from those who had gathered to watch.

-When Ford mentioned the GoFundMe campaigns that her supporters have set up to solicit donations to cover security costs, Rachel Mitchell — the prosecutor Republicans brought in to question Ford — appeared confused about the online fundraising site, prompting laughs in Cambridge.
+When Ford mentioned the GoFundMe campaigns her supporters have set up to help cover security costs and Rachel Mitchell — the prosecutor Republicans brought in to question Ford — appeared confused about the online fundraising site, laughter broke out in Cambridge.

 The proceedings more frequently drew sober reactions, though.
-When Ford said she had taken a polygraph test to determine the veracity of her allegations on the day of her grandmother’s funeral, the audience reacted with groans of disbelief.
+When Ford said she had taken a polygraph test to determine the veracity of her allegations on the day of her grandmother’s funeral, the audience gave groans of disbelief.

 Upstairs from the IOP conference rooms where undergraduates gathered to watch, a group of Harvard Kennedy School students took in the hearing in a student lounge.
 At the viewing — hosted by the school’s Gender Policy Union and Women in Power organization — Sarah Kinney, a mid-career MPA candidate, said cheers erupted when Sen. Kamala Harris (D-CA) spoke up in support of Ford.